Library

 • Collection Development & Access and the CSUMB Vision

-The electronic resources and the print and media collections (hereafter referred to as “the collections”) provided by the CSUMB Library reflect the core values expressed in the CSUMB Vision Statement.
+• The electronic resources and the print and media collections (hereafter referred to as “the collections”) provided by the CSUMB Library reflect the core values expressed in the CSUMB Founding Vision Statement.
 In addition to supporting the curricula and academic programs, the collections include materials which focus on technology infusion, multiculturalism, globalism, ethical reflection and practice, interdisciplinarity, applied and service learning, and collaboration.
 The collections reflect the values, cultures, languages, and technologies taught at CSUMB, as well as the various interdisciplinary approaches to scholarship.
 The library participates in statewide and regional cooperative consortia to purchase electronic resources and to provide access to print and media resources.
 The library also provides extensive assistance for use, interpretation, and access to materials through its website and its reference, instructional, circulation, course reserve, and interlibrary loan services.
 The library’s instructional and reference services support effective use and interpretation of the collections by providing guidance and assistance which foster information literacy, critical thinking, and lifelong learning.
-The library is an early adopter of proven information technologies.
 All of the library’s electronic resources are available to the campus community twenty four hours per day via the library’s website.

 Collection Development & Access and the Library Mission

-CSUMB Library’s Mission Statement includes the following strategic goal: “To commit to continuous examination of the fundamental premises of the library's Collection Development Policy in light of both new and evolving programs at CSUMB.”[2]
+• CSUMB Library’s Mission Statement includes the following ethical and sustainable practice goal: “Reassess the library’s published policies and revise them as needed.”[2]
 This policy should be considered a dynamic document, subject to adjustment and refinement in response to changes in the budget, curricula, academic programs, and available information technologies.

 The goal of collection development is to select information resources which directly support the CSUMB curricula and academic programs.
 The primary clientele (users) of the library’s collections and services are the students, faculty, and staff of CSUMB.
 The library supports their learning and teaching experiences and activities with relevant, cost-effective information and services.